pvanlaake/CFtime/README.md

 > automatically identifying axes and data orientation.
 Other packages
 > like `terra` and `stars` are not recommended because they do not
 > provide access to the specifics of the time dimension of the data and
-> do not consider any calendars other than “proleptic_gregorian”.
+> do not properly consider any calendars other than “standard” and
+> “proleptic_gregorian”.

 ``` r
 # install.packages("ncdfCF")